ldtteam/MinecoloniesWiki/pages/src/source/misc/competition.md

 `/structurize pasteFolder <x> <y> <z> <style.name> <folder.name> <rotation> <playername(or @p)> <mirror> <prettypaste> 32`<br>

 `x`, `y`, `z` are the coordinates you want to start pasting the style, `style.name` is the name of the style, where words are separated by periods. `folder.name` is the name of one folder that could be pasted, with periods instead of slashes or backslashes. `Rotation` is a number from 0 to 3 (inclusive), with the amount of times it needs to be rotated 90 degrees.
 The `playername` is the name of the one that would be pasting (which could be important for e.g. permissions). `mirror` is either `true` (mirrored) or `false`, and the same holds for `prettypaste`.
-The 32 denotes the plot size, which needs to be 32 such that every building fits on the plot
+The 32 denotes the plot size, which needs to be 32 such that every building fits on the plot.
+(For this style competition you want to use 0 rotation, no mirror, no prettypaste (false)).

 e.g. `/structurize pasteFolder x y z Medieval.Oak agriculture.horticulture 0 Dev false false 32` would paste in all plant-based Medieval Oak buildings without rotation or mirror at the specified coordinate for the player "Dev"